migusmp/social-media-api/README.md

 # Social Media API

-A RESTful API built with Node.js, Express, and MongoDB that provides core social media features: user registration and authentication, post creation and image uploads.
+A RESTful API built with Node.js, Express, and MongoDB that provides core social media features: user registration and authentication, post creation, follows and image uploads.

 ## 📚 Documentation